‘B&B’s’ Jacqueline MacInnes Wood Wins Emmy For Outstanding Lead Actress In A Drama Series

-The Bold and the Beautiful’s Jacqueline MacInnes Wood caused an upset when she took home the coveted Outstanding Lead Actress In A Drama Series Daytime Emmy Award on May 5, 2019.
+The Bold and the Beautiful‘s Jacqueline MacInnes Wood caused an upset when she took home the coveted Outstanding Lead Actress in a Drama Series Daytime Emmy Award on May 5, 2019.
 Wood, who portrays Steffy Forrester, appeared to be stunned when Steve Burton and Ingo Rademacher announced that she had won the hotly-contested category.

 After kissing her husband, Elan Ruspoli, Wood made her way to the stage.
 She expressed her surprise before sharing her bumpy start to the day.